 As a general rule, the Law Library only accepts donations that are without conditions on their use or disposal, and that come within the scope of the collection as set forth generally in this Collection Policy.

-The Director of the Law Library -- guided by this Collection Policy, and in consultation with Law School faculty -- has ultimate responsibility for the development of the Law Library collection.
-Routine selection and deselection of monographs is usually delegated to the Collection Development Librarian, who consults with relevant Law School faculty members on many selections.
+The Director of the Law Library -- guided by this Collection Policy, and in consultation with the collection/acquisitions librarians at both locations -- has ultimate responsibility for the development of the Law Library collection.
+Routine selection and deselection of monographs is usually delegated to the collection development librarians, who consult with reference librarians and relevant Law School faculty members on many selections.
 Decisions on serials subscriptions and cancellations are usually made in consultation with all the librarians, and, for subject-specific titles, in consultation with relevant Law School faculty members.
-Cancellation proposals are routed through the Dean of the Law School for his approval prior to sending to the law faculty.